dontjudge123/FOHI_Exam-Mahek-/README.md

-Hello Sir, This is Mahek Vora Student Id:22206931 .
+Hello Sir, This is Mahek Vora.
+Student ID:22206931
 Here is my submission for the FOHI exam.